Updated August 23, 2026

 The short version

-Two editors, a borrowed desk, and a conviction that the internet hadn’t killed good journalism — it had just buried it under everything else.
-The first issue went out to four hundred readers.
-The format hasn’t changed much since: a handful of stories that earn their place, set in type you can breathe in.
+A conviction that the internet hadn’t killed good journalism — it had just buried it under everything else.
+The format is simple: a handful of stories that earn their place, set in type you can breathe in.

 The masthead